cssnr/portainer-stack-deploy-action/README.md

 This action is written from the ground up in Vanilla JavaScript and is not a fork/clone of existing actions.
 You can view an [Action Comparison](https://portainer-deploy.cssnr.com/guides/features#action-comparison) of all available actions on the website.

-_No Portainer?
-You can deploy directly to Docker Swarm or Compose over SSH with: [cssnr/stack-deploy-action](https://github.com/cssnr/stack-deploy-action)_

 ```yaml
 - name: 'Portainer Deploy'
   uses: cssnr/portainer-stack-deploy-action@v1